How to make life in transition easier with 14 journal prompts.

 - What would be my first step?

 Once you’ve completed your puzzle you might find you want to do more writing.
-If that’s the case, return to the 14 questions and use them as more traditional journal prompts to expand and deepen your experience and insights.
+(Because journaling is a perfect action step at the end of this activity.)
+If that’s the case for you, return to the 14 questions and use them as more traditional journal prompts to expand and deepen your experience and insights.

 Here’s my finished puzzle…